 Neonatal mouse ventricular cardiomyocyte isolation and treatments.
-Ventricular cardiomyocytes were isolated from neonatal (1-2 days old) mouse hearts and plated on laminin as previously described (23).
-Cardiomyocytes were subsequently infected with adenoviruses harboring lacZ (MOI 100) and Cre (MOI 100) for 24 hours and subsequently maintained in media consisting of DMEM, M199, 5% fetal bovine serum, 10% horse serum and 1% penicillin/streptomycin/glutamine.
-For protein analyses, cardiomyocytes were collected at four days post-infection.
-For cycloheximide (CHX) chase assays, Csn6 floxed cardiomyocytes were infected with adenoviruses harboring lacZ (MOI 100) and Cre (MOI 100) for 48 hours, and treated with CHX (10 μg/ml) for 0, 8, 16, 24 and 32 hours and subjected to protein analysis.
-For cycloheximide chase assays in Double Het cardiomyocytes, neonatal mouse cardiomyocytes isolated from Double Het and WT mice were treated with CHX (10 μg/ml) for 0, 8, 16, 24, 36 and 48 hours and subjected to protein analysis.
-For MLN4924 treatment studies, cardiomyocytes were treated with 1μM MLN4924 or DMSO (vehicle) at 3 days post-infection and collected for protein analyses 6 hours later.
+Ventricular cardiomyocytes were isolated from neonatal (1 to 2 day old) mouse hearts and plated on laminin, as previously described (23).
+Cardiomyocytes were subsequently infected with adenoviruses harboring lacZ (MOI 100) and Cre (MOI 100) for 24 hours and then maintained in media consisting of DMEM, M199, 5% fetal bovine serum, 10% horse serum, and 1% penicillin/streptomycin/glutamine.
+For protein analyses, cardiomyocytes were collected at 4 days after infection.
+For CHX chase assays, Csn6 floxed cardiomyocytes were infected with adenoviruses harboring lacZ (MOI 100) and Cre (MOI 100) for 48 hours, treated with CHX (10 μg/mL) for 0, 8, 16, 24, and 32 hours, and subjected to protein analysis.
+For CHX chase assays in Double Het cardiomyocytes, neonatal mouse cardiomyocytes isolated from Double Het and WT mice were treated with CHX (10 μg/mL) for 0, 8, 16, 24, 36, and 48 hours and subjected to protein analysis.
+For MLN4924 treatment studies, cardiomyocytes were treated with 1 μM MLN4924 or DMSO (vehicle) at 3 days after infection and collected for protein analyses 6 hours later.

 Human myocardial tissues.
-Myocardial section was generated from a cardiac biopsy (formalinfixed, OCT embedded) from a patient harboring the DSP R315C and PKP2 IVS10-1 G>C mutation.
-This patient was referred to the Genetics of Cardiac Arrhythmia Program at University of California San Francisco and fulfilled revised clinical and diagnostic task force criteria for definite ARVD/C (52), upon comprehensive evaluation by cardiac magnetic resonance imaging, echocardiography, electrophysiology study and endomyocardial biopsy collection.
-Genetic testing on peripheral blood DNA was performed using a panel consisting of seven known ARVD/C genes (plakophilin-2, desmoplakin, desmoglein-2, desmocollin-2, plakoglobin, transmembrane protein 43, and ryanodine receptor-2) and using next generation sequencing.
-Non-ARVD/C heart tissue in Figure 5F was obtained from an explanted unused cadaveric donor heart at the time of organ donation, as the donor was not eligible for heart transplantation and their death was not cardiovascular related (San Diego, CA, USA).
-Myocardial sections (formalin-fixed, paraffin embedded) designated with mutations DSP R1113X, DSP S1015fs1023X, DSP 1218+1G>A, PKP2 R413X and PKP2 V570fs576X were obtained from autopsied hearts from sudden deaths with diagnosis of ARVD/C with mutations identified in first degree relatives and confirmed with genetic material from the deceased, as previously described (50, 51).
+Myocardial section was generated from a cardiac biopsy (formalin fixed, OCT embedded) from a patient harboring the DSP R315C and PKP2 IVS10-1 G>C mutation.
+This patient was referred to the Genetics of Cardiac Arrhythmia Program at the University of California San Francisco and fulfilled revised clinical and diagnostic task force criteria for definite ARVD/C (52) upon comprehensive evaluation by cardiac magnetic resonance imaging, echocardiography, electrophysiology study, and endomyocardial biopsy collection.
+Genetic testing on peripheral blood DNA was performed using a panel consisting of 7 known ARVD/C genes (PKP2, DSP, DSG2, DSC2, PKG, transmembrane protein 43, and ryanodine receptor-2) and using next-generation sequencing.
+Non-ARVD/C heart tissue used for Figure 5F was obtained from an explanted unused cadaveric donor heart at the time of organ donation, as the donor was not eligible for heart transplantation and the death was not cardiovascular related.
+Myocardial sections (formalin fixed, paraffin embedded) designated with mutations DSP R1113X, DSP S1015fs1023X, DSP 1218+1G>A, PKP2 R413X, and PKP2 V570fs576X were obtained from autopsied hearts from sudden deaths with diagnosis of ARVD/C with mutations identified in first-degree relatives and confirmed with genetic material from the deceased, as previously described (50, 51).

 Histological analysis.
 Mouse hearts were perfused in a relaxation buffer consisting of 300 mM KCl in PBS and fixed with 4% paraformaldehyde.
-Fixed hearts were embedded in OCT tissue tek (Sakura) or dehydrated and embedded in paraffin as previously described (23).
-Sections were cut between 5 and 10 μm thickness.
-Whole-heart (5 μM) paraffin sections were stained with hematoxylin and eosin (Sigma-Aldrich) and Masson's trichrome (Sigma-Aldrich) stains according to the manufacturer's instructions.
-Whole-heart (10 μM) cryosections were stained with Oil Red O (Sigma-Aldrich) according to the manufacturer's instructions.
+Fixed hearts were embedded in OCT Tissue-Tek (Sakura) or dehydrated and embedded in paraffin as previously described (23).
+Sections were cut between 5 and 10 $\mu$ m thickness.
+Whole-heart (5 $\mu$ M) paraffin sections were stained with H&E (Sigma-Aldrich) and Masson's trichrome (Sigma-Aldrich) stains according to the manufacturer's instructions.
+Whole-heart (10 $\mu$ M) cryosections were stained with oil red O (Sigma-Aldrich) according to the manufacturer's instructions.
 Images were acquired with the Hamamatsu Nanozoomer 2.0 HT Slide Scanner.